 The SSC is of the opinion that hydrolysed proteins can be considered to be safe as long as the raw material ("fleshing") entering the hydrolisation process does not, for example through contamination, carry a high infective load and an appropriate transformation process is applied.
-Therefore, in order to prevent the risk of propagation of BSE, no material from animals suspected or known to carry the BSE agent, should be processed and the raw material should only be obtained from healthy animals (Healthy animals are defined as animals which have undergone an ante mortem inspection by an official veterinarian where it was determined that the animals were not suffering from a disease which is communicable to man and animals and that they do not show symptoms or are in a general condition such as to indicate that such disease may occur and they show no symptoms of disease or of a disorder of their general conditions which is likely to make their meat unfit for human consumption).
+Therefore, in order to prevent the risk of propagation of BSE, no material from animals suspected or known to carry the BSE agent, should be processed and the raw material should only be obtained from healthy animals .
 The following conditions should be fulfilled for arriving at a safe product:

-(a) If the material comes from a source that is classified as BSE free or at negligible risk, the production process should result in a safe product with respect to all infectious agents other than TSE, but no additional conditions related to BSE are necessary.

-(b) If the raw material comes from a source with a lower BSE risk, the hides have to be carefully prepared (brining, liming and intensive washing) and a transformation process must be applied.
+- (a) If the material comes from a source that is classified as BSE free or at negligible risk, the production process should result in a safe products with respect to all infectious agents other than TSE, but no additional conditions related to BSE are necessary. - (b) If the raw material comes from a source with a lower BSE risk, the hides have to be carefully prepared (brining, liming and intensive washing) and a transformation process must be applied.
 This must include a heat treatment with a proven capacity to reduce BSE-infectivity.
-The heat/pressure/time conditions currently used by the industry and which have been brought to the attention of the SSC ( $^{3} 140^{\circ}$ C/ $^{3} 3.6$ bar/ $^{3} 30$ minutes), and on which this opinion is based, are regarded to be sufficient.
-These conditions are considered to have a significant reduction potential: they are more severe than those which have shown a reduction potential of 10 $^{3}$ (drying excluded) in the case of rendering (See also the opinion of the SSC on the safety of MMBM for non-ruminant food-producing animals, 26-27 March 1998).
+The heat/pressure/time conditions currently used by the industry and which have been brought to the attention of the SSC ( 3 140°C/ 3 3.6bar/ 3 30minutes), and on which this opinion is based, are regarded to be sufficient.
+These conditions are considered to have a significant reduction potential: they are more severe than those which have shown a reduction potential of 10 3 (drying excluded) in the case of rendering 3.
 Moreover, the heat treatment is preceded by a careful preparation.
-An additional alkaline treatment (pH $^{3} 11$ , $^{3} 3h$ at T $^{3} 80^{\circ}$ C) would enhance the safety.

-(c) The product should not be fed to ruminants nor be used as fertiliser when the hides are sourced from high risk countries, unless the following production conditions are met.
+An additional alkaline treatment (pH 3 11, 3 3h at T 3 80°C) would enhance the safety. - (c) The product should not be fed to ruminants nor be used as fertiliser when the hides are sourced from high risk countries, unless the following production conditions are met.
 Measures must be in place to minimise contamination of the hides with CNS tissue and the hides have to undergo careful preparation (brining, liming and intensive washing).
 A transformation process has to be applied which includes a heat treatment and an alkaline treatment.
 These treatments must have a capacity to reduce BSE-infectivity.
-The heat/pressure/time conditions currently used by the industry and which have been brought to the attention of the SSC (heat treatment: 140°C/ 3.6bar/ 30minutes and an alkaline treatment at: pH 11, 3h at T 80°C) are regarded to be sufficient.
+The heat/pressure/time conditions currently used by the industry and which have been brought to the attention of the SSC (heat treatment: 3 140°C/ 3 3.6bar/ 3 30minutes and an alkaline treatment at: pH 3 11, 3 3h at T 3 80°C) are regarded to be sufficient.